AppStoreFoundation/AppcoinsUnityPlugin/README.md

 ![picture](Screenshots/shot8.png)

 2. From the Assets -> AppcoinsUnity -> Prefabs folder drag and drop the _ASFAppcoinsUnity_ prefab into your scene or hierarchy window.
-If you want you can change the name of AppcoinsUnity gameobject. **NOTE: **
+If you want you can change the name of _ASFAppcoinsUnity_ gameobject.

 ![picture](Screenshots/shot15.png)